 "Good.
 So once those monsters start diving back into the water, I want you to hit them with a jolt of electricity.
 It'll be good for your aim and to work your MP arm a little.
 I know you're not a big materia user, but it's better not to ignore the skill."

 Cloud nodded, and took a breath.
 He had been almost avoiding materia since he'd discovered his spontaneous ability with it, and the following sessions of trying to learn some control.
-As useful as the magical boost might be in a dire situation, he didn't want anyone to realize how much power he could wield with a materia.
+As useful as the magical boost was in a dire situation, he didn't want anyone to realize how much power he could wield with a materia.
 SOLDIER had few genuine mages, since those who joined the military generally wanted to fight with a sword or gun, so anyone with his power in magic would be highly valued.
 It would also be of great interest to a number of people why his magic was so powerful, which was something he wanted to avoid.

 The very last thing he wanted to be was an experiment, again.